We get lots of questions about the basics of investing here at MyWallst, so here’s a guide on the stock market for beginners.

 In the past, stockbrokers charged high fees and required minimum deposits.
 These days, the internet has given birth to discount brokers that compete on pricing and usually have no minimum deposit restrictions.
 Discount brokers do come with a downside though, they do not provide any investing advice.
 That’s where MyWallSt comes in.
 We want to help educate and guide users throughout their investing life, giving them the tools to invest with confidence.

-- How do I buy my first stock?
+- What should I buy as my first stock?

 This is an area new investors can get stuck.
 The important thing to remember is that your first stock does not have to be perfect as investing is a life-long pursuit.
 You can invest a very small amount and see how it plays out before making another investment.
 Buying shares in companies that you already use is a smart decision as every time you buy something from one of them you are helping that company grow, and in turn the shares in your portfolio.